I'm Jessica. I lose my keys every day, I love Instagram dance parties, and I take a lot of pictures of food!

 During this research phase I came across a free instagram course from Me & Orla.
 This course was the turning point in my food photography career.
 Sarah talked about finding your voice and telling your story.

 I quickly realized that I had spent way too much time complicating everything!
-All I needed to do was simplify my methods and be myself.
-Thus the origins of our Spiffy Eats hashtag #AnIntentionallySimpleLife!
+All I needed to do was simplify my methods and be true to my own voice.

 As time progressed my efforts at simplicity allowed me to hone my skill.
 I became more confident in my abilities.
 I joined a group of like-minded individuals through an organization called See Jane Write.
 These fellow creatives gave me resources, knowledge, and assistance I had so desperately needed.